calebtt/calebtt/README.md

 # Hi there!
 I'm Caleb

-🌱 Currently diving into Multi-paradigm Design in C++

 📫 Best way to reach me: Email preferred.
 Cell available by request for faster back-and-forth.
-NashDev Slack

 📍 Nashville, TN